pantheon-systems/documentation/source/docs/articles/sites/newrelic/mysql-troubleshooting-with-new-relic-pro.md

 ---

 While going through mysql and PHP slow logs is a great way to find issues, modern reporting services that are integrated with your site help speed the process up tremendously.
 There are a few different systems to choose from, but at Pantheon we use New Relic.
 It comes integrated with the majority of our service plans.
 This presentation will show you how, in conjunction with more traditional system logs, to use New Relic Pro.
-For the sake of this article, I will be walking through a real life scenario to help illustrate the techniques.
+For the sake of this article, I will be walking through a real life scenario on a Drupal installation to help illustrate the techniques.
+The methods here can be used with WordPress, as they transcend any given application.

 **Let’s Begin!**